 This means that you have control over the above mentioned parameters for each individual Oscillator, as the display will change to show the information selected for whatever Oscillator you check on the left side of the Shell.

-Operator’s oscillators are each capable of outputting its own signal directly, or using its signal to module another one of the oscillators.
+Operator’s oscillators are each capable of outputting its own signal directly, or using its signal to modulate another one of the oscillators.
 There are eleven preset Algorithms located in the Global Parameters section that determine how the oscillators are connected, and where they output their signal to, so experiment with these to see how the different routing of Oscillators affects your sound.

 Usually, FM synthesis uses pure Sine waves, but Operator’s oscillators can use a range of waves, such as Saw, Square and Triangle, as well as Noise and even a User defined wave where you’re able to input via drawing exactly what harmonics of the wave you want to include.
 Each of these come with a variation of harmonics and 8bit and 4bit options for Sine.